yashtikakakkar/DevIncept/Count_Distinct_Elements_What&Why.md

 - We will use <b>hashing</b> in this.
 - We will traverse the array elements one by one.
-- Also, keep on check on the number of elements using a hash set.
+- Also, keep on check on the number of unique elements using a hash set.
 - Time Complexity: O(n)